Updated: March 24th, 2026

 A Roth 401(k) and Traditional 401(k) differ significantly in their tax treatment.
 The following tax rules also apply to Traditional IRAs and Roth IRAs respectively.

 - Traditional 401(k): Contributions are made with pre-tax income.
-You will pay federal and possibly state income taxes when you withdraw any dollars in retirement.
+You will pay federal and possibly state income taxes when you take money out in retirement.

 How to Minimize Taxes on 401(k) Withdrawals

-There are some strategies to help reduce the tax burden of your 401(k) withdrawals.
+There are several strategies to help reduce the tax burden of your 401(k) withdrawals.
 Be sure to consult with your financial planner and tax professional before trying any of the following:

-- Roth Conversions: You may be able to convert your pre-tax 401(k) or IRA dollars into Roth dollars.
-Roth 401(k) and Roth IRA contributions grow tax-deferred, with withdrawals generally tax-free if the account is over five years old and you’re 59.5 or older.
-You must pay the taxes on the amount you convert in the year you complete the conversion.
+- Roth Conversions: You can convert your pre-tax 401(k) or Traditional IRA funds into Roth dollars.
+Roth 401(k) and Roth IRA withdrawals are generally tax-free if the account is over five years old and you’re over 59.5.
+You’ll pay taxes on the amount you convert in the year you complete the conversion.

-- Strategic Withdrawals: You might want to consider withdrawing funds in a way that minimizes your taxable income, helping you avoid higher tax brackets.
+- Strategic Withdrawals: You could take account distributions in a way that minimizes your taxable income, helping you avoid higher tax brackets.
 Some common withdrawal strategies include:

-- Trying to avoid moving into the next tax bracket or IRMAA Medicare premium tax bracket
+- Withdrawing just enough to avoid moving into the next tax bracket or IRMAA Medicare premium tax bracket

-- Qualified Charitable Distributions (QCDs): In 2025, the IRS allows you to transfer up to $108,000 of your RMD directly from your 401(k) or IRA to a charity.
-This allows you to avoid paying taxes on that amount of your RMD and support your favorite causes.
+- Qualified Charitable Distributions (QCDs): In 2026, the IRS allows you to transfer up to $111,000 ($222,000 per couple) of your RMD directly from your 401(k) or IRA to a charity.
+This allows you to avoid paying taxes on a portion of your RMD and support your favorite causes at the same time.

 How to Plan Your 401(k) Withdrawals for Retirement

-- Calculate Your Income Need: The first step is to determine how much retirement income you need to support your ideal life.
-Start with building a clear budget based on your real spending history and then including things like increased healthcare, lifestyle, and travel costs.
+- Calculate Your Income Need: The first step is to determine how much net retirement income you need to support your ideal life.
+Start with building a clear budget based on your real spending history and then include extra for increased healthcare, lifestyle, and travel costs.

-- Include Fixed Income: The next step is to determine how much fixed income you will have from sources like Social Security and pensions.
+- Include Fixed Income: Next, you’ll need to subtract the net fixed income you’ll receive from sources like Social Security and pensions.
 This will help you assess how much additional money is needed from your 401(k) or IRAs to hit your income goal.

-- Determine Your Tax Withholding: Work with your financial planner and tax professional to determine the amount of federal and state income tax you should withhold.
+- Work Backwards to Determine Your Tax Withholding: Work with your financial planner and tax professional to determine the amount of federal and state income tax you should withhold based on the remaining net income you’ll need to create from your investments.

 Consult with a Retirement Professional